Sealand Road: Today

 The stadium remained in place for nearly three years after Chester moved out, much to the frustration of supporters who were being forced to travel across Cheshire to watch home games at Macclesfield until the Deva Stadium was opened in August 1992.
 Sealand Road was allowed to fall into a state of disrepair during this period, with grass growing to a great height.

 The stadium was finally demolished in 1993 and the site now houses the Sealand Road shopping park, which has nearly 740000 sqft of retail space.
 The stand roof was soon in use by Port Vale for their away enclosure.
-Chester's new Deva Stadium home is a short walk away along Bumpers Lane.
+Chester's current Deva Stadium home is a short walk away along Bumpers Lane.